johnsmclay/linux-notes/097-public-key-authentication-facts.md

----
-layout: page
-title:  Public Key Authentication Facts
+# Public Key Authentication Facts
----

 Public key authentication uses a public key instead of a password to log in to a computer.
 The computer uses the following method to authenticate using a